Viicos/jsonlogic/docs/source/usage/creating_operators.rst

 Creating operators
 ==================

-Every operator should be defined as an implementation of the :class:`~jsonlogic.core.Operator` abstract base class.
+Every operator should be defined as a subclass of the :class:`~jsonlogic.core.Operator` abstract base class.
 In this example, we will implement the ``>`` operator.

 As the base class is defined as a :func:`~dataclasses.dataclass`, we will follow that path for our operator.